Journey to Pascha

 • Liturgical texts and resources for Holy Week

-• Biblical texts, maps and guides to the use of Bible aids and charts
+• Biblical texts, charts and guides to using the Bible

-• Photos, icons, graphics and coloring pages for school and home use
+• Icons, graphics and coloring pages for school and home use

-• Brief reviews of dozens of good books for home and classroom reading
+• Brief reviews of good books for home and classroom reading

-• Crafts, activities and outreach projects for families and mixed generation groups
+• Activities and outreach projects for families and mixed generation groups

 • Information on teaching skills, ideas for classroom use, human development patterns, writing projects, etc.